MicrosoftDocs/dynamics-365-project-operations/articles/sales/configure-chargeable-quoteline.md

 ---
 title: Configure the chargeable components of a project-based quote line
-description: This topic provides information about included, chargeable, and non-chargeable components on project-based quote lines.
+description: This article provides information about included, chargeable, and non-chargeable components on project-based quote lines.
 author: rumant
 ms.date: 11/18/2020
 ms.topic: article